AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51735-order-item-status-incorrectly-set.md

 ---
 # ACSD-51735: Order item status incorrectly set to Ordered when product stock is 0

-The ACSD-51735 patch fixes the issue where the order item status is incorrectly set to Ordered when the product stock is 0.
+The ACSD-51735 patch fixes the issue where the order item status is incorrectly set to *[!UICONTROL Ordered] when the product stock is 0.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.33 is installed.
 The patch ID is ACSD-50895.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions